b. December 11th, 1985 in Berkeley, California

 Keith Mark Gaboury earned a M.F.A. in creative writing from Emerson College.
 His poems have appeared in such literary publications as Poetry Quarterly and New Millennium Writings along with chapbooks from Duck Lake Books and The Pedestrian Press.
 He has a forthcoming chapbook from Finishing Line Press.
 Keith lives in Oakland, California.

 Keith Mark Gaboury earned a B.A. in English: Concentration in Creative Writing from Baker University (2008), a M.A. in English: Concentration in Literature from San Francisco State University (2010), and a M.F.A. in Creative Writing: Concentration in Poetry from Emerson College (2013).

 For more than fifteen years, Keith Mark Gaboury has spearheaded action to promote literary engagement.
 Moving forward, he is seeking to build more literary avenues in the Bay Area, nationally, and globally.
 Feel free to contact him if you’re interested in a collaboration to support a platform of expression from a diverse range of voices who have a right to be heard.

 In the Bay Area, he is a regular attendee at literary readings, open mics, and workshops, including Saturday Night Special, Naked Bulb, Quiet Lightning, and The San Francisco Creative Writing Institute.

-From such topics as science fiction, surrealism, and religion, Keith’s poetry perceives reality through a disjointed lens.
+From such topics as science fiction, surrealism, and religion, his poetry perceives reality through a disjointed lens.
 Whether a poem travels to the moon Europa or slithers along a Brooklyn sidewalk, unexpectedness is ripped open where the strange is truly beautiful.